ygowda/pebble-watch-app/README.md

 * Calibration, avg +-4 (Selah)
 * Menu Screen, merge with functionality (Dan)
 * Farenheight min temperature is no good (Selah)
-* Limit stats to the last hour
-* Differentiate pebble->server requests
+* Differentiate pebble->server requests, party mode triggered by select button (Selah)
-* Differentiate server->arduino requests(Farenheit or PartyMode)
+* Differentiate server->arduino requests(Farenheit or PartyMode) (YASHUS) (SELAH)
+* Check if the server does not get connection from pebble code (ex: wrong ip address) then display error message next time (DAN)
+* display error message on the watch when the arduino gets disconnected (server already shows message).
+* Stand by mode.
+Arduino screen should not display reading and neither should watch but temp should still be tracked.
+(YASHUS), (DAN).
+*Limit stats to last hour (DAN)

 ##DONE##